jingliangwei/blog/docs/read/disk-satellite.md

 ::: tip todo:
 - what's the physical meaning of the parameters $l_s,m_s$ in the Fourier series of gravitational field (Eq.2), and the detailed reason of choose $m_A=l_A=m,m_B=m,l_B=m-1$ ?

-- the detailed calculations around Eq.24, look for W88
+- need to confirm that the vertically averaging of $\Psi_{B,m-1,m}$ represents the co-orbital material
 :::

 ### 3 Hydrodynamical simulations